Shilpaj1994/NamedTuples/README.md

 There are two sections of code in this repo:

-- Part1 - Generating profiles and comparing performance of namedtuples and dictionaries
+- Section 1 - Generating profiles and comparing performance of namedtuples and dictionaries
-- Part2 - Generating data for the stock market
+- Section 2 - Generating data for the stock market